cockroachdb/docs/src/current/v24.3/wal-failover.md

 #### 1. Create the cluster

-Provision a 3 node cluster with 2 SSDs for each node.
+Provision a 3-node cluster with 2 SSDs for each node.
 Deploy each node to a different region (e.g. [in GCE](https://cloud.google.com/compute/docs/regions-zones), `us-east4-a`, `us-west2-b`, `us-central1-c`).
 Be sure to [create a separate volume for each SSD](https://cloud.google.com/compute/docs/disks).

 <a name="2-sidecar-stage"></a>